 I teach a very effective way for runners to easily learn how to run in a way that is more natural, reduces impact and therefore, reduces injuries.
 Because you are using gravity instead of your own energy, you’ll also run more efficiently, easier and have more fun!

 So much attention is being made about heel striking and how it is ‘bad’.
 It is, but what is more important is where the foot lands in relation to the hips.
 It is almost impossible to heel strike if your feet are landing underneath your hips.

 For a more efficient, low impact way of running, try these quick tips:

 Have your feet land more underneath the hips.
 You can accomplish this by having a shorter stride.
 Think smaller, shorter steps.
 You will not lose speed because you can open up your stride behind you and relax to increase your stride length therefore your speed.
 Also, with good posture and long spine, think of leaning from the ankles and letting gravity pull you forward.
 The key is not leaning from the hips or head.
 You may not get it right away and feel the difference at first, but ideally you will progress gradually.

 Poor technique resulting in fatigue and injuries.
 Don’t lean from the hips or neck.
-Proper alignment, an engaged core and good posture is key and emphasized in ChiRunning.
+Proper alignment, an engaged core and good posture is key.

 Barefoot running can accomplish some of these goals.
 But still, many people run poorly and have poor posture resulting in fatigue and injuries while barefoot running.
-Also, I have many students who come to me saying they have practiced the ChiRunning technique and it has made running more difficult.
+Also, I have some runners who come to me saying they have practiced running technique and it has made running more difficult.
 The problem is that they are doing the technique incorrectly without knowing it.
-This is why it is important to have a certified instructor watch you run, video tape your form and make appropriate corrections.
+This is why it is important to learn from an experienced teacher and runner.